reochiyo/typescript-app/README.md

 # TYPESCRIPT-APP

 ## Description
-This app created by Typescript.
+This app is created by Typescript.

 ## Requirements
 - Typescript 5.4.5